-We told you last summer about the R22 phase out and with summer approaching, Aramendia Plumbing, Heating and Air, A Service Experts Company wanted to remind you of your courses of action.
+We told you last summer about the R22 phase out and with summer approaching, Aramendia Plumbing, Heating and Air wanted to remind you of your courses of action.

-If you have air conditioning equipment installed earlier than 2010, it probably uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfy.
-The U.S. Environmental Protection Agency began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.
+If you have an air conditioner installed earlier than 2010, it most likely uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfy.
+The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.

 R22 refrigerant is no longer made in North America.

 You can obtain recycled R22 now for existing air conditioning systems that use this specific refrigerant.

 The cost of R22 is rising because of the decreasing supply, and will no longer be accessible for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

 If your air conditioner was made after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
 However, if your AC equipment was produced before January 2010, you have some options: